HXCKYR/Osint-Eye/README.md

-#This tool tested or running
+# This tool TESTed on

 1)**TERMUX**
 2)**KALI**
 3)**WINDOWS 11**